anakhanz/nzrepeaters/README.txt

 Linux and other
 ---------------
-For other platforms this requires that python 2.6 or later is installed including distutils, to perform the actual installation use the following steps once you have downloaded the source package: tar -xvzf NZ_Repeaters-*.tar.gz cd NZ_Repeaters-*
+For other platforms this requires that python 2.6 or later is installed including distutils, to perform the actual installation use the following commands to install the software once you have downloaded the source
+package:
+  tar -xvzf NZ_Repeaters-*.tar.gz
+  cd NZ_Repeaters-*
   ./setup.py install